Beyond Majority Voting: LLM Aggregation by Leveraging Higher-Order Information: Model

 We also make the following assumption of conditional independence among different LLM agents, which is a standard assumption in the information aggregation literature~\citep{prelec2017solution,arieli2018robust,schoenebeck2021wisdom,kong2024peer,pan2024robust}.
-However, this assumption may not hold perfectly in the LLM setting, especially when questions vary in difficulty.
-We break this canonical assumption and extend all our theoretical results to a more general setting in \Cref{sec: extension}, and will verify the effectiveness of our methods in experiments where perfect conditional independence might not hold.
+Nevertheless, to ensure robustness, we also extend all our theoretical results to a more general setting without this assumption in \Cref{sec: extension}, and verify the effectiveness of our methods in experiments where perfect conditional independence might not hold.

 \begin{assumption} [Conditional independence] Conditional on the ground truth label $S^*$, the agents' predictions $A_1,\cdots,A_N$ are independent.
 Mathematically, $\PP(A_1,...,A_N| S^*)=\prod_{i=1}^N\PP(A_i| S^*)$. \end{assumption}